Blocking ads removes funding from us!

 Despite the thin bezels, Huawei has stayed true to the fingerprint sensor on the front.
 Although there would still have been space on the side, there are unfortunately no soft buttons, as known from Samsung at the time, on board.
 In addition, the SIM slot can be found on the left side of the device.
 In addition to an ambient sensor for noise canceling, there is also an infrared sensor on the top.
 Last but not least, the volume rocker and the power button can be found on the right-hand side.
 On the first impression, all buttons look very well made - nothing wobbles or creaks.

-Huawei P20 Pro: Furnishings
+Huawei P20 Pro: Setup

 Recommendations for you